Skip to content

 resendCount++

-await email.sendVerificationCode(userId)
+await email.sendVerificationCode(user)

 continue // Loop back